Homersham Cox (mathematician): Life

 He was the son of Homersham Cox (1821–1897) and brother of Harold Cox and was educated at Tonbridge School (1870–75).
 At Trinity College, Cambridge, he graduated B.A. as 4th wrangler in 1880, and MA in 1883.
 He became a fellow in 1881.
 His younger sister Margaret, described him as a man often completely lost in his thoughts.
 He was married to Amy Cox.
 Later they separated and she started working as a governess in Russia in 1907.

 Cox wrote four papers applying algebra to physics, and then turned to mathematics education with a book on arithmetic in 1885.
 His Principles of Arithmetic included binary numbers, prime numbers, and permutations.

 Contracted to teach mathematics at Muir Central College, Cox became a resident of Allahabad, Uttar Pradesh from 1891 till his death in 1918.
 He was married to Amy Cox, by whom he had a daughter, Ursula Cox.

 Work on non-Euclidean geometry

-1881–1883 he published papers on non-Euclidean geometry.
+From 1881 to 1883, he published papers on non-Euclidean geometry.

 For instance, in his 1881 paper (which was published in two parts in 1881 and 1882) he described homogeneous coordinates for hyperbolic geometry, now called Weierstrass coordinates of the hyperboloid model introduced by Wilhelm Killing (1879) and Henri Poincaré (1881)).
-Like Poincaré in 1881, Cox wrote the general Lorentz transformations leaving invariant the quadratic form $z^2-x^2-y^2=1$, and in addition also for $w^2-x^2-y^2-z^2=1$.
+Like Poincaré in 1881, Cox wrote the general Lorentz transformations leaving invariant the quadratic form $z^2-x^2-y^2=1$, and also for $w^2-x^2-y^2-z^2=1$.
 He also formulated the Lorentz boost which he described as a transfer of the origin in the hyperbolic plane, on page 194: